vjz3qz/vjz3qz/README.md

-<h3> About Me</h3>

-- 👋 Hi, I’m Varun and I'm a second-year student at the University of Virginia studying Computer Science
-- 👀 I’m interested in: Software Development, Machine Learning, Computational Biology
-- 🌱 I’m currently learning: ```Data Structures & Algorithms```
-- 📫 How to reach me: vjz3qz@virginia.edu

 # Hello, I'm Varun!

 I'm a second-year student at the University of Virginia studying Computer Science.
 Welcome to my GitHub profile!
 Here's a bit more about me: